 Annual Statewide Conference

-Always much-anticipated, the PCSAO conference features in-depth workshops offering both Continuing Education Units and Continuing Legal Education.
+Always much-anticipated, the PCSAO conference features in-depth workshops offering social work Continuing Education Units, OCWTP training credit and Continuing Legal Education.
 The conference offers interaction with vendors, networking opportunities, and awards ceremonies highlighting youth and families as well as legislators and advocates.
 Agency staff can be nominated for one of three honors awarded at the conference: Supervisor of the Year, Caseworker of the Year, and Support Staff of the Year.
 Members receive discounts on conference registration fees.
 Learn more.

 By bringing together agency staff across a variety of disciplines, PCSAO promotes the sharing of best practices, problem-solving, and system-wide improvement.
 Committees meet regularly with specific goals and tasks.
-They include the Legislative Committee, the Rules Review Committee, the Human Resources and Safety Committee, the Conference Planning Committee and the Community Education Committee.
+They include the Legislative Committee, the Rules Review Committee, the JFS Human Resources Association, the Conference Planning Committee and the Community Education Committee.
 Learn more.

 PCSAO offers its members resources to become nationally accredited by the Council on Accreditation.
 Funding is available from the state to defray costs associated with accreditation.
 Learn more.

 State and Federal Legislative Advocacy

-As a statewide association, PCSAO represents its members’ interests at the Ohio Statehouse, monitoring child welfare and related bills, advocating for improvements to the law, providing input to the rule-making process, and lobbying for adequate funding.
+As a statewide association, PCSAO represents its members’ interests at the Ohio Statehouse, monitoring child protection and related bills, advocating for improvements to the law, providing input to the rule-making process, and lobbying for adequate funding.
 PCSAO does the same thing at the federal level, promoting our mission of safe children, strong families and supportive communities among Ohio’s Congressional delegation.
 Learn more.

 Communication is key in an 88-county statewide network, and PCSAO has a number of tools to keep agencies and staff up to date.
 The Weekly Update offers the latest news, events, job postings and more via email once each week.
 Sign up to receive the Weekly Update.
 Also, check out our Facebook page and Twitter feed.

 Employment Listings and UPP Graduates

-PCSAO provides free advertising for public child welfare-related job openings.
+PCSAO provides free advertising for children services-related job openings.
 Learn more about posting a job opportunity.
 We also assist University Partnership Program graduates in advertising their availability for public agency employment.